pyrielt/TetrisPlatformer/README.md

   - →: Move the Player to the right.
   - ↑: Make the Player jump.

-Buttons:
-- New Game Solo: Starts a new game* in Solo mode.
-- New Game Duo: Starts a new game* in Duo mode.

-<sub>* Game will start regardless of the game's current status and mode.<sub>

-## How to execute
+## ▶️ How to execute
-- On Windows: Execute `TetrisPlatformer.jar` with Java 21 or older.
+- 🪟 Windows/ 🍏 Mac: Execute `TetrisPlatformer.jar` with Java 21 or older.
-- On Linux: At the root of the directory, run `java -jar TetrisPlatformer.jar`.
+- 🐧 Linux: At the root of the directory, run `java -jar TetrisPlatformer.jar`.

-## Known issues
+## ⚠️ Known issues
 - If the Bottom of the game doesn't seem visible, try either of the following:
   - Maximize the window.
   - If Windows uses a different scaling (e.g: 125% for wider screens instead of 100%), switch back to 100%.